| name | grill-me |

 - If the user has already stated the target, do not re-ask that opener; continue from the stated target.

-- Mirror the user's language.
+- Mirror the user's language for natural-language questions and explanations.

 Your job: